Anyone who takes the time to learn the basic outdoor survival skills and carries a survival kit has no reason to fear the outdoors.

 All good advice.
 I hike a bit, but not normally for a long period of time, however, I have forgotten to bring water and/or snacks and have regretted it.
 These are all great ideas- easy enough to pack into a backpack before setting on a hike!
 Voted up and useful!

-Mel Carriere from San Diego California on July 27, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on July 27, 2013:

 Good stuff.
 I've done quite a bit of hiking in the past, but luckily I have never put myself in a survival situation.
 This is very useful information for people who enjoy the outdoors.
 Short and to the point, but nicely done!